wayslog/aster/README.md

 ======================

-RCProxy is a lightweight, fast but powerful Redis Cluster Proxy written in rust.
+RCProxy is a lightweight, fast but powerful Redis Cluster Proxy written in Rust.

 It supports memcache/redis singleton/redis cluster protocol all in one.
 Aster can proxy with two models: